Get the Recipe

 Once the buttons have depressed, unscrew the lid rings so that you can clean around the lids with a damp cloth one more time.
 If you have a good seal, there should be no risk of those lids popping off.

-Finally, screw the rings back on, let jars cool naturally, and remove the lid rings once again for storage (storing with the rings off ensures that you're aware if one of your jars loses its seal).
+Finally, screw the rings back on, let the jars cool naturally, and remove the lid rings once again for storage.
+Storing with the rings off ensures that you're aware if one of your jars loses its seal.

-Disclaimer: Because I don't use lemon juice in my recipe, there's a chance that if your plums are particularly low acid, they may not be 100% safe to store at room temperature.
-If you are the type to err on the side of safety, I recommend storing the jam in the fridge and consuming it within a couple of months or adding 1 1/2 ounces of lemon juice to the mixture as it reduces.
+Disclaimer: Because I don't use lemon juice in my recipe, there's a chance that if your plums are particularly low-acid, they may not be 100% safe to store at room temperature.
+If you are the type to err on the side of safety, I recommend storing the jam in the fridge and consuming it within a couple of months, or adding one and a half ounces of lemon juice to the mixture as it reduces.

 Now I just need to find someone who'll take 12 quarts of fresh plum jam off my hands!